Dorset Street (Spitalfields): History

 Dorset Street remained a notorious slum following the murder of Mary Jane Kelly.
 In 1901, Mary Ann Austin was murdered with ten wounds to her abdomen at Annie Chapman's former home, Crossingham's Lodging House, at 35, Dorset Street.
-Later, in 1909 there was a Jack the Ripper-like killing in No. 20, Miller's Court, the room directly above no. 13 (which had been occupied by Elizabeth Prater in 1888), when a young woman named Kitty Ronan was found with her throat cut.
+Later, in 1909, there was a Jack the Ripper–like killing in No. 20, Miller's Court, the room directly above No. 13 (which had been occupied by Elizabeth Prater in 1888), when a young woman named Kitty Ronan was found with her throat cut.
 It was believed that Ronan was a prostitute, and, as in the killing of Mary Jane Kelly, her murderer was never found.
 As in 1888, the landlord of Miller's Court in 1909 was still John McCarthy.
-The last murder in Dorset Street was the gangland killing of a Soho club manager and a former middleweight boxer called Selwyn Cooney in February 1960.
+The last murder in Dorset Street was the gangland killing of a Soho club manager and a former middleweight boxer named Selwyn Cooney, in February 1960.
 Cooney was shot in the head at a drinking club on the street, after which he staggered down the stairs into the road and died.

 A vivid description of crime and vice in Dorset Street is given in Ralph L. Finn's 1963 memoir of a Jewish boyhood in the East End:

 It was a street of whores.
 There is, I always feel, a subtle difference between an whore and a prostitute.
 At least we used to think so.
 Prozzies were younger, and more attractive.
 Whores were debauched old bags.
 It teemed with nasty characters – desperate, wicked, lecherous, razor-slashing hoodlums.
 No Jews lived there.
 Only a few bold Choots had the temerity even to walk through it.
 There were pubs every few yards.
 Bawdy houses every few feet.
 It was peopled by roaring drunken fighting-mad killers.

 "Worst street in London"

 George Duckworth, investigating London poverty on behalf of Charles Booth in 1898, described Dorset Street as "the worst street I have seen so far, thieves, prostitutes, bullies, all common lodging houses".
-McKenzie's 1901 article in the Daily Mail was titled "The Worst Street in London"; and the phrase reappeared in Jack London's book, The People of the Abyss, in 1903.
+MacKenzie's 1901 article in the Daily Mail was titled "The Worst Street in London"; and the phrase reappeared in Jack London's book The People of the Abyss in 1903.
 Fiona Rule subsequently adopted it as the title of her 2008 book on the history of the street.